New Simple Method of Expansion of Iterated Ito Stochastic integrals of Multiplicity 2 Based on Expansion of the Brownian Motion Using Legendre Polynomials and Trigonometric Functions: New Simple Method for Obtainment of Representation of the Levy Stochastic Area

 where $\{\phi_j(\tau)\}_{j=0}^{\infty}$ is a complete orthonormal system of functions in the space $L_2([t, T])$ and the series on the right-hand side of (\ref{eee}) converges in the mean-square sence, i.e.

-Let $\left({\bf w}_s^{(i)}-{\bf w}_t^{(i)}\right)^m$ be the mean-square approximation of the process ${\bf w}_s^{(i)}-{\bf w}_t^{(i)}$, which has the following form
+Let $\left({\bf w}_s^{(i)}-{\bf w}_t^{(i)}\right)^{(q)}$ be the mean-square approximation of the process ${\bf w}_s^{(i)}-{\bf w}_t^{(i)}$, which has the following form

-Moreover
+Moreover,

-In \cite{rr} it was proposed to use an expansion similar to (\ref{jq1}) for construction of expansions of double stochastic Ito integrals (\ref{jq2}).
+In \cite{rr} it was proposed to use the expansion similar to (\ref{jq1}) for construction of expansion of the iterated Ito stochastic integral (\ref{jq2}) of multiplicity 2.
 At that, to obtain the mentioned expansion of (\ref{jq2}), the truncated expansions (\ref{jq1}) of components of the Wiener process ${\bf w}_s$ have been iteratively substituted in the single integrals \cite{rr}.
-This procedure leads to the calculation of coefficients of the double Fourier series, which is a time-consuming task for not too complex problem of expansion of stochastic Ito integral (\ref{jq2}).
+This procedure leads to the calculation of coefficients of the double Fourier series, which is a time-consuming task for not too complex problem of expansion of the iterated Ito stochastic integral (\ref{jq2}).

 In contrast to \cite{rr} we subsitute the truncated expansion (\ref{jq1}) only one time and only into the innermost integral in (\ref{jq2}).
 This procedure leads to the simple calculation of the coefficients